psobusiak/applover-pgf/README.md

 Welcome to the PGF's repository 🎉.

-This is where PGF lives (literally - as this is the place where you can make changes to PGF's content and let it evolve over time).
+This is where our PGF lives (literally - as this is the place where you can make changes to PGF's content and let it evolve over time).

-**Get stuck?
+**Got stuck?
 There's a glossary at the bottom of this readme!**

 ## Where am I?

 Welcome to GitLab!

-GitLab is an online service that we use to store our code - in this repository we store the code for PGF as it is simply a web application.
-GitLab allows for easy file management (either from console or the web interface) as well as tracking history of changes to the project (which is super useful if you would like to take a look when exactly particular change to PGF was made and by whom).
+GitLab is an online service that we use to store our code - in this repository we store the code for our PGF as it is simply a web application.
+GitLab allows for easy file management (either from console or the web interface) as well as tracking the history of changes to the project (which is super useful if you would like to take a look when exactly particular change to PGF was made and by whom).
 GitLab also allows multiple people to be working simultaneously on even the same file.

 The main reasons for keeping PGF in GitLab repository are:
 - Both implementation and configuration is stored in a single place - whenever you want to add a feature to the application or modify PGFs content, you will do it within the same repository following the same scheme (described below).
 - Every Applover member has a chance to conribute to PGF.
-- Once the suggested changes are approved (by team member or PGF mainainer) they will automatically be published in the PGF website.
+- Once the suggested changes are approved (by a team member or a PGF mainainer) they will automatically be published on the PGF website.

 ## How does this work?